50 Largest Restaurant Chains in America

 If you're headed to Subway, here are 8 Diet Expert-Approved Subway Orders.

 Total sales: $10.20 billion

 Burger King just edges out Subway with over 10 billion dollars of annual sales.
-Do you think their Impossible Whopper is what pushed them over the edge?
+Do you think their Impossible Whopper is what pushed BK over the edge?

 Total sales: $11.29 billion

 As one of America's favorite fast-food chains, Chick-Fil-A pulled in more than $12 billion last year—an impressive feat when you consider that the nationwide chicken chain is only open six days a week.